2007 Competition Winners

 Professional winner: Matt Mason

-Matthew Mason is the Head Chef of The Jack in the Green at Rockbeare near Exeter.
+Matthew Mason is the Chef Director at Winslade Manor, Clyst St Mary, near Exeter.

 Born and brought up in Devon during the 1970′s, Matthew’s desire for culinary training began with the self-sufficiency of his parents’ allotment.
 This provided a valuable lesson which is still evident today in his philosophy of cooking – making full use of Devon’s fine larder and the best seasonal produce.

-After serving his apprenticeship under the tutorage of Shaun Hill at Gidleigh Park, Matthew took over the kitchens of the Jack in 1995.
+After serving his apprenticeship under the tutorage of Shaun Hill at Gidleigh Park, Matthew took over the kitchens of the Jack in the Green at Rockbear, near Exeter, in 1995.
 A year later, the Jack became one of the first pubs to achieve 2 AA rosettes; an award that it has maintained ever since.

 In February 2011, the Jack was voted 5th in the UK’s 50 Top Gastropubs and in October, 60th in the UK’s Top 100 Restaurants.
 The pub was also the winner of The Western Morning News Reader’s ‘Favourite Restaurant’ Award in November 2011.